yagmurs/AzureStack-VM-PoC/README.md

     <img src="https://raw.githubusercontent.com/shenglol/arm-visualizer/master/src/visualizebutton.png"/>
 </a>

-This template creates a new VM to easily evaluate AzureStack PoC on an Azure VM, and installs and configures all prerequisites.
-Run Install-ASDK.ps1 on desktop with PowerShell, fill out information
+This template creates a new Azure VM, and installs and configures all prerequisites to install Azure Stack Development Kit to evaluate Azure Stack functionality.

+ --Highlighted steps--
+ * Deploy the template
+ * Logon to Azure VM
+ * Run Install-ASDK.ps1 script

 Please read the following article for details https://blogs.technet.microsoft.com/yagmurs/deploying-azure-stack-development-kit-asdk-straight-on-azure-vm